Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Dynamical and disc wind ejecta from templates

-Similar to the BNS merger case, we assume that NSBH ejecta have (at least) two components: the dynamical ejecta and disk wind ejecta.
+Similar to the BNS merger case, we assume that NSBH ejecta have (at least) two components: the dynamical ejecta and disc wind ejecta.
 In a NSBH system, the only baryonic matter responsible for any EM signature is the one contained in the neutron star, i.e., $m^{\rm bar}_2$.
-As in the BNS case, we assume that 15\% of the disk mass becomes gravitationally unbound over time, where the disk mass is estimated according to~\citet{Foucart:2018rjc} as
+As in the BNS case, we assume that 15\% of the disc mass becomes gravitationally unbound over time, where the disc mass is estimated according to~\citet{Foucart:2018rjc} as

 with $m_2^{\rm bar}$, $C_2$, $\eta = \frac{m_1 m_2}{m_1 + m_2}$, and $r_\mathrm{ISCO}$ being the baryonic mass of the neutron star, the compactness of the neutron star, the reduced mass, and the innermost stable circular orbit.
 The coefficients are $\alpha = 0.4064$, $\beta = 0.1388$, $\gamma = 0.2551$, and $\delta = 1.7612$.
 The mass of the dynamical ejecta is calculated from~\cite{Kruger:2020gig}